February 3, 2022

 to protect your insurance startup, ask the right questions

-One positive trend during the COVID-19 pandemic has been the burst of startup businesses.
-And as we enter our third year of adapting to ever-evolving workplace situations, this unexpected boom in entrepreneurship appears to be continuing.
-Initially sparked by early pandemic-induced mass layoffs and further propelled by the Great Resignation, people are becoming increasingly motivated, and driven, to make a living in new and creative ways.
+One positive trend during the COVID-19 pandemic was the burst of startup businesses.
+Today, more than three years later, this unexpected boom in entrepreneurship appears to be continuing.
+People are becoming increasingly motivated, and driven, to make a living in new and creative ways.

 If you have taken the leap and launched your own startup business, it’s important to ask the right questions to secure the insurance coverage you need to protect your entrepreneurial ambitions.